 On Monday and Tuesday, he visited all classes 4-8, introducing the students to the history and culture of the United States.
 Thanks to these classes, they not only learned something new about the USA, but also tested their listening and communication skills in English.

-These types of initiatives are invaluable n teaching a foreign language - they not only break the school routine, but also positively motivate people to learn languages, showing their value not as a subject at school, but also as a practical skill useful in everyday life.
+These types of initiatives are invaluable in teaching a foreign language - they break the school routine and positively motivate people to learn languages, showing their value not only as a subject at school, but also as a practical skill useful in everyday life.

 Ukrainian participants in Gierłoż

 From 25th June to 2nd July 30 youngsters from Ukraine participated in a language camp OSA WEEK organised by OSA ET (Ogólnopolskie Stowarzyszenie Anglistów English Teaching).

 An 8-grader from Zespół Szkolno – Przedszkolny in Brzeźnica, Sofija Bibik took part in this educational event.
 Together with the other 30 Ukrainian participants she relaxed in Mazuria Lake District and learnt English (and Polish) at the same time.

 Participants from Ukraine were full-fledged campers, and the stay of PLN 1,700 was 100% financed by sponsors: the Polish-American Freedom Foundation and the Nidzica Development Foundation NIDA, and the entire project was coordinated by the National Association of English Teachers OSA ET.